SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations.md

 # Available visualizations

-Many visualizations are available in the Dashboards app, in the categories listed below:
+Many visualizations are available in the Dashboards and Low-Code Apps, in the categories listed below:

 - [General](xref:General)